Summary: in this tutorial, we will show you how to create a new table in a database by using the MySQL CREATE TABLE statement.

 The most important components of the syntax above are:

 column_namespecifies the name of the column.
-Each column has a specific data type and the size e.g.,
+Each column has a specific data type and maximum length e.g.,

-AUTO_INCREMENTindicates that the value of the column is increased automatically whenever a new row is inserted into the table.
+AUTO_INCREMENTindicates that the value of the column is generated by one automatically whenever a new row is inserted into the table.
 Each table has one and only one

-If you want to set particular columns of the table as the primary key, you use the following syntax:
+If you want to set a column or a set of columns as the primary key, you use the following syntax:

 PRIMARY KEY (col1,col2,...)